syncfusion-content/blazor-docs/blazor/appbar/design.md

 ## Designing AppBar with SideBar

-The AppBar is rendered with the SideBar component below the AppBar.
+The AppBar is rendered with the **SfSidebar** component below the AppBar.
 Click on the menu icon to expand/collapse the Sidebar.
 In the following sample, the `IsOpen` property has been used to show or hide the Sidebar on the AppBar button click.

 ```cshtml
 @using Syncfusion.Blazor.Navigations